cfoh/Multi-Armed-Bandit-Example/README.md

 | $\mu^{\star}-\mu(a_t)$ |    0     |    0.05    |  0.15   |   0      |  0.1   |
 | $R(T)$                 |    0     |    0.05    |  0.20   |   0      |  0.30  |

+Note that $R(T)$ is a random process.
+We're more interested in $E[R(T)]$ (the mean of $R(T)$).
+Thus we need run the experiment many times to obtain $E[R(T)]$.

 ## Plots<a name=results></a>

 Here we plot the click rate evolving over the time below.

 ![mab-click-rate](https://user-images.githubusercontent.com/51439829/200084339-512843fa-633d-46c6-949e-07b9cc3b2fce.png)

-In the following, we plot the regret evolution.
+In the following, we plot the regret evolution for one experiment run.
 As can be seen, the regret was climbing fast initially as `cars` was lucky to have higher click rate (or average reward) causing the agent to exploit it.
 After discovering that `sports` had a better average reward, it then started to exploit `sports`.
 Ideally the regret should stay flat after discovering `sports` being the best ad.
-But since the agent still occasionally explored other non-optimal arms, the regret continued to increase due to this.
+But since we use Epsilon-Greedy strategy, the agent still occasionally explored other non-optimal arms, the regret continued to increase linearly with a slower rate due to this.

 ![mab-regret](https://user-images.githubusercontent.com/51439829/200084369-acfbfea0-34f4-43b0-95de-58e4a605af49.png)